docbogdanc/Professional_README_Generator_CristianB/README.md

 ## Installation

-The repository is on the GitHub repositories public domain ...git and a demo videofile can be found at .../
+The repository is on the GitHub repositories public domain ...git and a demo videofile can be found at .../ The repository can be cloned on local disk and then the program can be started by typing ```node index.js``` in terminal

 ## Usage